icopy-site/awesome/docs/awesome/awesome-opensource-documents.md

 <a name='objective-c'></a>
 ### Objective-C

-* [NYTimes Objective-C Style Guide][repo-nytimes-objective-c-style-guide] (https://github.com/hubtee/awesome-opensource-documents/blob/master/MIT) - This style guide outlines the coding conventions of the iOS teams at The New York Times.
+* [NYTimes Objective-C Style Guide][repo-nytimes-objective-c-style-guide] (MIT) - This style guide outlines the coding conventions of the iOS teams at The New York Times.

 [repo-nytimes-objective-c-style-guide]: https://github.com/NYTimes/objective-c-style-guide

 ### Ocaml

-* Real World OCaml (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-real-world-ocaml], cc-nc-nd) - Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with statically typed functional programming.
+* Real World OCaml ([Site][site-real-world-ocaml], cc-nc-nd) - Real World OCaml is aimed at programmers who have some experience with conventional programming languages, but not specifically with statically typed functional programming.

 [site-real-world-ocaml]: https://realworldocaml.org/v1/en/html/

 <a name='php'></a>
 ### PHP

-* [PHP: The Right Way][repo-php-right-way] (https://github.com/hubtee/awesome-opensource-documents/blob/master/[Site][site-php-right-way], by-nc-sa) - An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web
+* [PHP: The Right Way][repo-php-right-way] ([Site][site-php-right-way], by-nc-sa) - An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web

 [repo-php-right-way]: https://github.com/codeguy/php-the-right-way
 [site-php-right-way]: http://www.phptherightway.com/